 - The STALWART study (NCT00110812), a Phase 2 study which looked at the effects of aldesleukin with and without ART on CD4 counts in participants who were either off ART or who had never taken ART before.
-This study has been completed.10
+This study has been completed.12

 - The ANRS 119 study (NCT00120185), a Phase 2 study which evaluated whether aldesleukin without ART could increase CD4 counts and delay the need to start ART in participants who were either off ART or who had never taken ART before.
-This study has been completed.11,12
+This study has been completed.13,14

 - The COSMIC study, which looked at the effects of aldesleukin with and without ART on the latent HIV reservoir.
-This study has been completed.13
+This study has been completed.15

-- NCT01013415 is a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with another investigational treatment.
-This study is ongoing, but not recruiting participants.14
+- NCT01013415 is a Phase 1/2 study that is currently evaluating a combination HIV cure approach using aldesleukin in combination with an investigational product.
+This study is ongoing, but not recruiting participants.6

 What side effects might aldesleukin cause?